 Jada and Lisa decide to head down the coast for lunch.
 The twin townships of ForsterTuncurry are a 45-minute drive south of Saltwater Point.
 These busy coastal hubs are an iconic Barrington Coast holiday destination with a thriving café and restaurant culture.
 If you’re looking for accommodation, these hubs offer a myriad of options, from luxury apartments, motels and beachside homes, to glamping experiences and campsites.

-Situated right on Tuncurry’s lakeside waterfront is Hamilton’s Oysters, a casual and charming bar and restaurant that offers a relaxed dining experience with fantastic views across Wallis Lake.
-The perfect lunch spot with friends, Hamilton’s boasts an extensive bar offering and a menu to suit every taste, with deliciously fresh seafood, like Sydney Rock Oysters being a speciality.
+Situated right on Tuncurry’s lakeside waterfront is Thirty Three Degrees, a casual and charming bar and restaurant that offers a relaxed dining experience with fantastic views across Wallis Lake.
+The perfect lunch spot with friends, Hamilton’s boasts an extensive bar offering and a menu to suit every taste, with deliciously fresh seafood, like Sydney Rock Oysters being a specialty.

 Sydney Rock Oysters from Wallis Lake are considered one of the world’s premium seafood delicacies.
-Hamilton’s oysters come from its own leases, farmed in Wallis Lake’s pristine turquoise waters, these exceptional oysters are available freshly shucked to eat in or takeaway.
+The oysters at Thirty Three Degrees come from its own leases, farmed in Wallis Lake’s pristine turquoise waters, these exceptional oysters are available freshly shucked to eat in or takeaway.

 Jada and Lisa soak up the atmosphere and are thrilled with the local oysters.
 Before leaving, a new composition is captured as a reference for Jada’s design library.